Digging footings and piers is the first major phase of work when it comes to building your backyard deck.

 What's Required For The Job

-Here's what you should have before you get the feet and hands dirty:
+Here's what you should have before you get your feet and hands dirty:

 Post hole digger (clam shell style is best)